 It is recognized that innovative solutions are needed to help the Louisiana oyster industry thrive into the future.
-If increased fresh water inputs into the estuary are to be expected, developing a line of eastern oyster broodstock capable of survival, growth, and reproduction in low-salinity environments would be of great help.
+If increased fresh water inputs into the estuary are to be expected, developing a line of eastern oyster broodstock capable of survival, growth, and reproduction in lower-salinity environments would be of great help.
 Research results have shown that genetic analysis of extreme low salinity survival of the eastern oysters suggest that this trait is heritable and could be selectable in a breeding program (McCarthy et al. 2020).
-As genetically-modified organism (GMO) research is costly and typically takes years to develop, an R&D program to develop a low-salinity strain of the eastern oyster will need to be spearheaded by one (or more) research institutions in Louisiana.
-McCarthy et al. (2020) discusses that offspring testing should be conducted on a site-specific basis, justifying the need to develop a lineage of low-salinity oysters specifically for Louisiana.
+The R&D initiative would attempt to develop an oyster population capable of increased survival during low-salinity "freshet" events, selected through a breeding program done by researchers and research institutions in Louisiana.
+McCarthy et al. (2020) discusses that offspring testing should be conducted on a site-specific basis, justifying the need to develop a lineage of oysters capable of surviving in low-salinity waters, specifically for Louisiana.

-In addition to research towards a low-salinity oyster, other research projects should be funded that could assist in future development and sustainability of both the oyster industry and the oyster resource.
+In addition to research towards a low-salinity tolerant oyster, other research projects should be funded that could assist in future development, sustainability, and connectivity of both the oyster industry and the oyster resource.
 One example could be the development of a guidance document that could help best direct the location of some of the initiatives described above.
-Such as developing a science-based, data-driven, decision-making platform to inform LDWF's efforts at rehabilitating Louisiana oyster resources, considering future conditions (landscape, hydrology, episodic/sporadic events, etc.) and utilizing a multi-faceted approach (source/sink reefs, alternative oyster culture, living shorelines, spat-on-shell seeding, etc.) to enhance resilience of recovering oyster populations, while avoiding areas not suitable for current and future oyster production; allowing for efficient utilization of funding as it becomes available by identifying suitable areas for various restoration technique(s) most likely to succeed at expanding oyster habitat and providing for their long-term sustainability.
+Such as developing a science-based, data-driven, decision-making platform to inform LDWF's efforts at rehabilitating Louisiana oyster resources, considering future conditions (landscape, hydrology, episodic/sporadic events, etc.) and utilizing a multi-faceted approach (source/sink reefs, alternative oyster culture, living shorelines, spat-on-shell seeding, larval models, etc.) to enhance resilience of recovering oyster populations, while avoiding areas not suitable for current and future oyster production; allowing for efficient utilization of funding as it becomes available by identifying suitable areas for various restoration technique(s) most likely to succeed at expanding oyster habitat and providing for their long-term sustainability.

 This guidance document would be built upon existing data from sources such as CPRA and USGS.
 These data sources provide clues that could help correctly site rehabilitation efforts such that the likelihood of success is increased as much as possible.